Contact Us

 Ages 55 and under may elect a 10 or 20 year term, and ages 56-65 may elect a 10 year term.

 You can reduce your spouse’s coverage amount at any time and can apply for more coverage under another LPT certificate.
-Your spouse’s total amount of LPT coverage, when combined with other AICPA-endorsed Spouse Life Insurance, cannot exceed the maximum coverage amount your spouse is eligible for.
+Your spouse’s total amount of LPT coverage, when combined with other AICPA Spouse Life Insurance, cannot exceed the maximum coverage amount your spouse is eligible for.

 Yes, a new application is required if you're requesting additional coverage.
 This new/additional coverage would be issued under a new certificate.

-1. You can keep your current coverage and also apply for a new certificate (with additional coverage) under the LPT Plan.
+1. You can keep your current coverage and also apply for a new certificate (with additional coverage) under the Spouse LPT Plan.

 To apply for additional coverage for your spouse or to see if they qualify for a lower rate under a new certificate, a new application must be completed and they must undergo the medical underwriting process.